decidables/decidables/README.md

 # NOTES

+- separate sites from libraries
+- git: use main instead of master
 - deploy all
+- watch all?
+- include preparePlotly in compile step?
 - use focused imports to support Tree Shaking
-- git: use main instead of master
 - restore lit-transitions
-- get eslint, remark-lint and stylelint working in editor
+- get eslint, remark-lint, and stylelint working in editor
   - need eslint overrides for dev scripts versus browser scripts

 - Add top-level decidable website